 Palmdale Hybrid power project

-Where: The Palmdale PSA part one is available on the Energy Commission's Website at: www.energy.ca.gov/sitingcases/palmdale/documents/
+Where: The Palmdale PSA part two is available on the Energy Commission's Website at: www.energy.ca.gov/sitingcases/palmdale/documents/

 Why: The document serves as the Commission staff's initial evaluation of the environmental, engineering, and public health and safety impacts of the planned 614-megawatt facility (10 percent of which is solar).

-Part one covers staff's initial analysis of the following technical areas: hazardous materials management, noise and vibration, public health, socioeconomics transmission life safety and nuisance, waste management, worker safety and fire protection, facility design, geology and paleontology, power plant efficiency, power plant reliability, transmission engineering and project alternatives.
+Part one released late last year covered the technical areas of hazardous materials management, noise and vibration, public health, socioeconomics transmission life safety and nuisance, waste management, worker safety and fire protection, facility design, geology and paleontology, power plant efficiency, power plant reliability, transmission engineering and project alternatives.